Lumi-supercomputer/LUMI-SoftwareStack/docs/easybuild_setup.md

 -   The repo directories where EasyBuild stores EasyConfig files for the modules that are build, as indicated in the directory structure overview.

--   EasyBuild robot paths: we use EASYBUILD_ROBOT_PATHS and not EASYBUILD_ROBOT so searching the robot path is not enabled by default but can be controlled through the ``-r`` flag of the ``eb`` command.
+-   EasyBuild robot paths: we use `EASYBUILD_ROBOT_PATHS` and not `EASYBUILD_ROBOT` so searching the robot path is not enabled by default but can be controlled through the `-r` flag of the `eb` command.
 The search order is:

-     1. The repository for the currently active partition build by EasyBuild for installed packages (``ebfiles_repo``)
+     1. The repository for the currently active partition built by EasyBuild for installed packages (`ebfiles_repo`)

-     2. The repository for the common partition build by EasyBuild for installed packages (``ebfiles_repo``)
+     2. The repository for the common partition built by EasyBuild for installed packages (`ebfiles_repo`)

      3. The LUMI-specific EasyConfig directory.

-    We deliberately put the ebfiles_repo repositories first as this ensure that EasyBuild will always find the EasyConfig file for the installed module first as changes may have been made to the EasyConfig in the LUMI EasyConfig repository that are not yet reflected in the installed software.
+    We deliberately put the `ebfiles_repo` repositories first as this ensure that EasyBuild will always find the EasyConfig file for the installed module first as changes may have been made to the EasyConfig in the LUMI EasyConfig repository that are not yet reflected in the installed software.